voelzmo/codex/vault-aws-ha-setup.md

     $ safe vault unseal
     ```

-1. Now we're ready to use the `Initial Root Token` to authenticate to vault.
+1. Now we're ready to use the `Initial Root Token` to authenticate to Vault.

     ```
     $ safe auth